 "National Amaretto Day" originated in the USA where it is celebrated annually on the 19th of April, and like so many things born in America, the day has been adopted by folk like us in other countries - any excuse to drink amaretto.
 Why today was deemed the appropriate date is unknown - well at least by us.

 No matter, we'll be mixing up Amaretto Sours with an added splash of bourbon according to Jeffrey Morgenthaler's recipe.
-Being that it's Amaretto Day it seems appropriate to mix up more than one amaretto cocktail, so we've put together a page with our 20 favourite amaretto cocktails.
+Being that it's Amaretto Day, it seems appropriate to mix up more than one amaretto cocktail so we've compiled our selection of 20 best amaretto cocktails.

 On this day in 1965, an engineer named Gordon Moore formulated the first draft of his famous theory, that computing power would double every year.

 And, with even the humblest, most entry-level PAYG mobile now containing more processing power than the average mainframe at the time, it's clear that Moore was on the nail.
 Even if he did have to revise his prediction a little bit, arguing instead that processing power would double every two years.
 This is because circuits are getting smaller and smaller, enabling more and more to be fitted onto a chip.

 One day, however, as Moore himself recognised, his law will reach its limit, when we reach the point at which circuits can physically get no smaller.
 Already, devices are measured in nanometers, or millionths of a millimetre, and some circuits are not many nanometres wide at all.
 A theoretical physicist pointed out that a transistor couldn't be narrower than an atom - but so far Moore's Law continues to hold.
 Which means not only our laptops but our phones, our iPads and even our home entry systems will be getting smarter and smarter.

 In honour of one law that shouldn't be scoffed at, we're drinking a Scofflaw